-Tinder Bans Student Who Scammed Money From Men
+Tinder Bans Student Who Ruthlessly Scammed Money From A Ton Of Unsuspecting Men

 On Monday, we posted about Maggie Archer, a 20-year-old student from St. Louis, Missouri and literally the most savvy businessperson we have ever heard about.

 I mean, how many people do you know who earn money off of Tinder?
 And like... not in a sense that they're, uh... (how do I put this delicately?) selling themselves?